Kaptinpigman/PirateJam-16/README.md

 Rep for the Piratesoftware Game jam. https://itch.io/jam/pirate

-Jam Theme You Are The Weapon
+Jam Theme: You Are The Weapon

 This theme can be expressed in a number of different ways.
 Maybe you are cursed and become a weapon that other characters have to wield.
 Maybe you're an integrated organism that pilots a world destroying gun.
 Maybe you're Doom Guy.
 He's basically just a weapon, let's be real.
 Or even taking it a different direction maybe you're a weapon that kills things like viruses and saves people.